radapopovic/Final_project_mastermind/README.md

 # Final_project_mastermind
-Final project for Front-end programming course as mastermind game in vanilla JS and CSS This is an implementation of a Mastermind game built with HTML5, CSS and JS, with no external libraries.
+Final project for Front-end programming course as mastermind game in vanilla JS and CSS.

+This is an implementation of a Mastermind game built with HTML5, CSS and JS, with no external libraries.
 This old game now has new skin, pegs are replaced with South Park characters.

 START